drpump/k3s-home-assistant/README.md

 - The `IngressRouteTCP` resource sets up host-based ingress routing on port 443 so that you can hit `https://hass.k3s.example.com` (replace with your domain name) regardless of which node in your cluster is running the Home Assistant pod.
 The `IngressRouteTCP` resource is specific to Traefik, which is the default ingress/load balancing solution in k3s.
 You will need to use a different resource to work with nginx or other ingress solutions.

-- If migrating from a standalone Home Assistant instance, you can copy your config directory into the pod filesystem.
-If you're using longhorn, use `lsblk` in the host OS to find the block devices longhorn has created and mount using `sudo mount /dev/sdX /mnt/hass`.
-In Ubuntu, the block devices are named `sda`, `sdb` etc. Note that the block device name can change if your pod is rescheduled or restarted.
+- If migrating from a standalone Home Assistant instance, you can copy the config directory from your existing instance into the pod filesystem.
+Don't forget to add the TLS config from `./http.yaml`.

 - This config was tested in a single node cluster (AMD64, Ubuntu 22.04, k3s v1.27.6).
 Comments about being able to run the home assistant pod on any node are theoretically correct but not yet tested.